AnonyBunny/CLECKER/README.md

 # CLECKER
-It's a clicker game made by dumb no good coder
+It's a clicker game made by smart good coder (and walter white)